Adoption of the Internet of Things (IoT) is critical to support the UK’s Industrial Strategy.

 Formulising IoT digitalisation strategy in manufacturing firms.
 This mini-project will test a blueprint strategy document on digital managers in manufacturing, and follow up with best-practice guidelines on how to write a successful IoT digitalisation strategy.

-Research team: Dr Mohamed Zaki, Prof Fraser McLeay (Sheffield)
+Dr. Mohammed Zaki, Prof Fraser McLeay (Sheffield)

 New business models